kevinpollet/serve/README.md

 serge [options]

 Options:
 -addr      The server address, "127.0.0.1:8080" by default.
--auth    The basic auth credentials (password must be hashed with bcrypt and escaped with ''), e.g. hello:'$2y$12$...'
+-auth      The basic auth credentials (password must be hashed with bcrypt and escaped with '').
+-authfile  The basic auth credentials file following the ".htpasswd" format.
 -dir       The directory containing the files to serve, "." by default.
 -cert      The TLS certificate.
 -key       The TLS private key.
 -help      Prints this text.
 ```

 ### Docker